sporto/qs/README.md

 ## Parse query

-Conver a query string to a QS.Query
+Convert a query string to a QS.Query

 ## Query to string